kodecocodes/swift-style-guide/README.markdown

 ## Access Control

-Full access control annotation in tutorials can distract from the main topic and is not required.
-Using `private` and `fileprivate` appropriately, however, adds clarity and promotes encapsulation.
+Full access control annotation should always be specified unless you wish to have the value of `internal`, in which case you can leave this out as it is implied.
+Using `private` and `fileprivate` appropriately, adds clarity and promotes encapsulation.
 Prefer `private` to `fileprivate` when possible.
 Using extensions may require you to use `fileprivate`.

-Only explicitly use `open`, `public`, and `internal` when you require a full access control specification.

 Use access control as the leading property specifier.
 The only things that should come before access control are the `static` specifier or attributes such as `@IBAction`, `@IBOutlet` and `@discardableResult`.